A step towards estimation of the neutral-hadron size: the gravitational mass radius of pi0 meson in a relativistic theory of composite particles: Charge, mass, and mechanical radii of a particle

 The size of a charged particle was initially defined as its charge radius (MSR), which for the pion is (see, e.g., \cite{Gou74}):

 where $F^{(\pi)}\equiv F^{(\pi)}(Q^2)$ is the pion EFF, $\,Q^2=-t$, and $\,t$ is the momentum-transfer squared; $F^{(\pi)}(0) = 1$.

 The nonrelativistic charge form factor is the Fourier-transform of the charge density, and Eq.~(\ref{R2ch}) gives the standard charge MSR in the coordinate representation.
+The works \cite{Mil19, Jaf21, Pet24} contain criticism of such a geometric interpretation of the form factor slope at zero.
+In our opinion, this criticism is related to the long-known problem of interpreting form factors as Fourier transforms of the corresponding densities of physical quantities (charge, mass, magnetic moment, etc.) in relativistic theory, as discussed in \cite{Jaf21}.
+However, quantities of type (\ref{R2ch}) are experimentally measured with high accuracy and are very sensitive to the hadron model, so they are calculated in all approaches.
+We will adhere to the terminology dating back to the nonrelativistic theory, where the interpretation of form factors and their connection with geometric dimensions (\ref{R2ch}) is not in doubt.
 The charge MSR can be obtained directly from the slope of the charge form factor in the vicinity of the zero momentum transfer, measured, for example, in processes of pion scattering on outer electron shells of atoms \cite{Ame84, VoT84}.
 So it is natural to use (\ref{R2ch}) to estimate the size of a charged particle in electromagnetic processes.

 Similar reasoning are not valid in the case of neutral pion.
 In this case the reaction $\pi^0\to e^+\,e^-\,\gamma$ gives zero for the charge MSR (\ref{R2ch}) within measurement errors \cite{Dre92}.
 This fits the general statement \cite{Beh91, Dre92} that single-photon coupling is forbidden by charge-conjugation ($C$) invariance.
 From the $C$ symmetry, the elastic charge form factor of $\pi^0$ vanishes.